Industrial Workers of the World: Great Britain and Ireland

 Also in 2007, IWW branches in Glasgow and Dumfries were a key driving force in a successful campaign to prevent the closure of one of Glasgow University's campuses (The Crichton) in Dumfries.

 The Edinburgh General Membership Branch of the IWW along with other branches of the IWW's Scottish section voted in 2014 to become a signatory to the "From Yes to Action Statement" produced by the Autonomous Centre of Edinburgh.
 In 2015, along with similar groups such as the Edinburgh Coalition Against Poverty and Edinburgh Anarchist Federation, they joined the Scottish Action Against Austerity network.

 In 2016, WISERA promoted a campaign targeting couriers working for companies such as Deliveroo.

-WISERA currently has campaigns organising TEFL teachers, brewery workers and escape room workers.
+Since 2025, WISERA has had campaigns organizing teaching English as a second or foreign language (TEFL) teachers, brewery workers and escape room workers.

 Iceland and Greece

 An Iceland Regional Organizing Committee (IceROC) was chartered in 2015.
 The union has become a trailblazer in supporting sex workers in Iceland, who lack access to services which do not automatically treat them as victims of abuse.

 Also in 2015, a Greek Regional Organizing Committee (GreROC) was chartered.
 In July of that year, it released a statement condemning the Greek government's response to the results of the 2015 Greek bailout referendum, saying that "despite the Left tone of dignity that the Left governmental administrators use, this is a one-way blackmail.
 We need a radical change of shift, not in words but in action."